 From the onset it has long been recognized that for the Port to be successful in protecting these valued assets and enhancing the local economy, it would have to make substantial capital investments in infrastructure and public assets such as the Greenbank Farm and historic Coupeville Wharf.
-To that end, the Port's Commissionhas proposed the creation of a district -wide Industrial Development District and to levy a special tax to generate sufficient resources to make the necessary investments in these valuable assets.
+To that end, in 2021, the Port's Commission and Executive Directorhad successfully executed the creation of a district -wide Industrial Development District and levied a special tax to generate sufficient resources to make the necessary investments in these valuable assets.

-This 2021 update to the CSHI captures the specifics of the intended use of these funds.
+This 2024 update to the CSHI captures the specifics of the intended use of these funds for 2025.